MihirLuthra/dtsharedmemory/README.md

 The procedure in `__dtsharedmemory_search()` goes same way as `__dtsharedmemory_insert()`.
-We go down the tree for every iteration through the input string and if some character is not found in the node's bitmap, `false` is retuned indicating non-existence of the string.
+We go down the tree for every iteration through the input string and if some character is not found in the node's array, `false` is retuned indicating non-existence of the string.
 If the iteration reaches end of string, it checks if that character marks end of the string in the tree and if it does, should it be allowed or denied.
 After this it returns accordingly.